Burnout Risk

 Common causes include excessive workload, lack of control, unclear expectations, poor relationships with managers, insufficient recognition, and misalignment between values and work demands.
 Burnout is a job-environment mismatch, not a personal weakness.

-How is this different from depression?
+How is this different from low mood?

 Can burnout be prevented?